Kyle Rittenhouse named in civil suit filed by parents of man killed in Kenosha

 ‘He loved Kenosha’

-Huber, who turned 26 four days before he was killed, grew up in a small house with his mother, his aunt, a half-sister and half-brother.
+Huber, who turned 26 four days before he was killed, grew up in a small house with his mother, his aunt, a half sister and half brother.
 He struggled with bipolar disorder, according to his great-aunt and confidante, Susan Hughes.
 He used his skateboard for both recreation and transportation, and was a familiar sight throughout Kenosha, she said.

 During the criminal trial, Rittenhouse attorney Mark Richards described Huber as “a rioter” who was “trying to take [Rittenhouse’s] head off.”

-His family refutes that characterization.
+His family disputes that characterization.
 No video exists of Huber participating in any vandalism or violence.
 Hughes said that Huber was a friend of Jacob Blake, the Black man who was shot seven times in the back by a Kenosha police officer days before.
 Huber went out that night, she said, to “be present” and to document the protests with his smartphone.

 “He loved Kenosha.
 He had a lot of friends there.
 And a lot of people loved Anthony.
 He wouldn’t do anything to [local] businesses.
 That was his playground,” John Huber said.

-At 18, Huber was charged with several felonies related to a fight with his older half-brother and was sent to jail for 138 days before being sentenced to probation.
+At 18, Huber was charged with several felonies related to a fight with his older half brother and was sent to jail for 138 days before being sentenced to probation.
 In 2017, Huber returned to prison for two years after being charged with battery for kicking his sister.

 But while incarcerated, Huber began to turn his life around.
-He earned his high school diploma and worked in the library, where he convinced the librarian to purchase a collection of graphic novels for fellow inmates.
+He earned his high school diploma and worked in the library, where he convinced the librarian to buy a collection of graphic novels for fellow inmates.

 Released in November 2019, Huber struggled with finding work and housing.
 But little steps mattered: He obtained his driver’s license.
 He had a steady girlfriend.
 Interested in art and teaching, he wanted to pursue a career of teaching autistic children, and he even connected with a metal artist in nearby Waukesha who said he would train him in welding.